ghollisjr/cl-opencl/README.txt

 The OpenGL and Direct3D intercommunication libraries are hoped to be included in the Lisp wrapper.
 It would be nice to make cl-opencl work well with cl-opengl as found in Quicklisp.
-At the moment, I've had success integrated very basic private OpenGL CFFI Lisp libraries with cl-opencl.
+At the moment, I've had success integrating very basic private OpenGL CFFI Lisp libraries with cl-opencl.

 EXAMPLES: